vndly/jadventure/README.md

 JAdventure
 ==========

-JAdventure is a JavaScript/PHP adventure game engine.
-The user just needs to create an XML file that defines the story flow and place all the media files (texts, images, sounds, music and fonts) in a specific folder.
-The engine will show the texts, images and audio defined in the story and the user will make different decisions that will take him through different stories.
+JAdventure is a JavaScript/PHP adventure video game framework.
+The user just needs to create an XML file that defines the story flow and place all the media files (texts, images, sounds, music and fonts) into the specific folder.
+The engine will display the texts, images and audio defined in the story and the user will take different decisions that will take him through different stories.

 Demo
 ----